-Ms. Hyacinth Blake commenced work as a part time lecturer with SALISES in September 2014.
-She currently teaches the Development Theory and Policy Course (SALI6010) for the M.Sc. in Development Statistics Programme.
-Ms. Blake has over fifteen years' experience as a tutor, lecturer and course coordinator at the tertiary level and has engaged with students nationally, regionally and internationally.
-More specifically, she has taught the following courses: the Organization and Management of the Social Services (2003-2007) and Social Policy Analysis (2004-2007) at The University of the West Indies (part-time lecturer), Social Policy and Social Divisions at the University of Sheffield (2010), Introduction to Social Sciences, and Survey Design and Analysis as an etutor and Course Coordinator at the University of the West Indies Open campus (2004-2005; 2008-2013) and as a face-to-face tutor at the Mona campus (2000-2002).
-Ms. Blake also served as a Master Tutor for the UWI Open Campus tutor-training course entitled Managing and Facilitating Online Instruction (2012-2013).
+Dr. Hyacinth Blake commenced work as a part time lecturer with SALISES in September 2014 in the Development Theory and Policy Course (SALI6010) for the M.Sc. in Development Statistics Programme.
+Dr. Blake has over twenty years' experience as a tutor, lecturer and course coordinator at the tertiary level and has engaged with students nationally, regionally and internationally.
+More specifically, she has taught the following courses: the Organization and Management of the Social Services (2003 - 2007) and Social Policy Analysis (2004 - 2007) at the University of the West Indies (part-time lecturer), Social Policy and Social Divisions at the University of Sheffield (2010), Introduction to Sociology, Introduction to Social Sciences, and Survey Design and Analysis as an e-tutor and Course Coordinator at the University of the West Indies Open campus (2004-2005; 2008-2013) and as a face-to-face tutor at the Mona campus (2000-2002).
+Dr. Blake also served as a Master Tutor for the UWI Open Campus tutor-training course entitled Managing and Facilitating Online Instruction (2012-2013).

-Ms. Blake is currently employed as the Senior Research and Policy officer with the Research Policy and Planning Unit at the Ministry of Justice (2012 to present).
-Prior to commencing her PhD studies with the University of Sheffield, she worked as a Policy Development Officer with the Ministry of Social Development (2003 to 2008).
+Dr. Blake is currently employed as the Senior Research and Policy officer with the Research Policy and Planning Unit at the Ministry of Justice (2012 to present).
+Prior to commencing her Ph.D. studies with the University of Sheffield, she worked as a Policy Development Officer with the Ministry of Social Development (2003 to 2008).
 Thus, she has over seven years' experience as a policy expert and has represented Trinidad and Tobago internationally at several policy-related fora including: the World Bank & OAS Technical Consultation on Policy Challenges for Social Development in the Region, Paraguay, June 4th - 6th, 2008; World Family Policy Forum, Brigham Young University, Utah, July 9th - 11th, 2007; World Family Summit +2, Jordan, December 5th - 7th, 2006; EU-LAC Conference on Social Cohesion, Belgium, March 27th - 28th, 2006; and the United Nations Commission on Social Development, New York, February 12th, 2005.

 She has utilized her international experience to inform her courses and organized a guest lecture for her SALI6010 course with renowned development studies expert - Ms. Ankie Hoogvelt in November 2014 via Skype.
-Ms. Blake is expected to complete her PhD studies with the University of Sheffield in June 2015.